 Tours to National Parks

 Tenorio Volcano National ParkTenorio Volcano national park has a major attraction which is The Celeste River that runs through the center of the park; the river is named for its cerulean hue created as copper sulfate and colloidal silica react with sulfur in the merging rivers.
-The Celeste River`s waterfall makes for breathtaking scenery, there is an incredible blue lagoon, the origins of the Celeste River is where two streams merge and their clear waters turn blue.
-From the park entrance the path begins at 2,300 feet above sea level, from where it is a mere hour and a half journey to get to one of the park`s most marvelous water-filled basins.
+The Celeste River's waterfall makes for breathtaking scenery, there is an incredible blue lagoon, the origins of the Celeste River is where two streams merge and their clear waters turn blue.
+From the park entrance, the path begins at 2,300 feet above sea level, from where it is a mere hour and a half journey to get to one of the park's most marvelous water-filled basins.

 Along the way, visitors will enjoy scenic views, stunning volcanic formations, and the incredible Celeste River.
-Baird`s tapirs and endangered relatives of the rhinoceros, are known to gather around Tapir Lake at twilight for an evening sip of water.
+Baird's tapirs and endangered relatives of the rhinoceros are known to gather around Tapir Lake at twilight for an evening sip of water.
 A tapir encounter is especially rewarding, as these rare creatures spend most of their lives hiding from predators, and in areas like this feeding of an endemic tree to Park.

-Rincon de la Vieja National Park Hike and Hot springsOnly 35 kilometers north from Liberia city, the national Park Rincon de la Vieja is a protected area of 142km2 mainly to protect 32 rivers and streams that conform the most important watershed of the area.
+Rincon de la Vieja National Park Hike and Hot springsOnly 35 kilometers north from Liberia city, the national Park Rincon de la Vieja is a protected area of 142km2 mainly to protect 32 rivers and streams that form the most important watershed of the area.
 This area is also composed of nine separated but contiguous craters that make up the largest of the five volcanoes in the Guanacaste Mountain Range.
-Due to its proximity to the Caribbean foothills and middle elevations it creates a natural passage way for the exchange of species from different zones of life creating a major diversity.
+Due to its proximity to the Caribbean foothills and middle elevations it creates a natural passageway for the exchange of species from different zones of life creating a major diversity.

 Palo Verde National Park and Chorotega PotterySituated just south from the Liberia International Airport we encounter the lowlands of the Tempisque basin.
 In the Chorotega language, Tempisque is a mystical river that flows both ways.
 A tidal affects river with a change from 6 up 10 feet of water with 2 complete cycles and known to be the third most important population status of the American crocodile in the world, with approximately 200 crocodiles per mile at the river.
 National Park Palo Verde is considered in Central America one of the most important sites for bird watching.
 Here species are not only migratory, but residents and regional endemic species inhabit these areas for the extended lowlands and marshes.
 The bird families of the orioles, herons, storks, ibis, spoonbills, warblers, swallows, cuckoos, flycatchers, owls, kingfishers, trogons, motmots, and jacanas are a distinctive jizz out of 350 individuals that can be found in this Evergreen Forest in the middle of the Guanacaste province.
 Jabiru Mycteria is an endangered species where the most favorable status of populations is situated inside the protected area during dry season streams dry up temporarily and moisture loving water plant are often found in a varied number near waterways.
 Pollinators and seed disseminators such as butterflies wasp and a great number of bats increase their activity during this time and become more concentrated in areas where there is water.
-There is also Pottery stop for an experience of the ancient tradition living inside a culture where pottery manufacturing is demonstrated and clients have opportunity to purchase an original piece of art, and help with the economical up growth of the community.
+There is also Pottery stop for an experience of the ancient tradition living inside a culture where pottery manufacturing is demonstrated and clients have the opportunity to purchase an original piece of art and help with the economical up growth of the community.

 ONE DAY TOUR TO NICARAGUA